alii55-bit/ENT/README.md

 within the existing world.

 ENT examines human beings, biological structures, cellular systems, and structural patterns of the surrounding world as interconnected components of a living coordinated system.
+Research Status

+ENT is an active scientific framework currently consisting of a growing archive of DOI-registered publications.

+The framework studies human development, structural stability, resource distribution, conscious energy conversion, planetary coordination, and systemic awareness within an interconnected planetary human system of more than eight billion people.

+Current research development includes a structured publication sequence from ENT-03 through ENT-11.
 ---

 Core Principles